bsanghi/CarND-MPC-Project/README.md

 ### Study 1

 The above cost function worked well for the following reference speed,30 and 50 and looked ok for 70mph.
-Then, i reduced dt=0.1s to 0.07.
-Then, it worked well for 70mph.

 Even i wanted to increase the reference speed, the car could not turn many turns and never reach the reference speed because our track is relatively short and has too many turns.